 A few days ago I bought this GPS receiver component from the internet It only costs less than 10 dollars, a fair price.
-There are also components of 5 dollars but I have not checked them out yet, but they seem to do the same.
+Note: There are also components of five dollars or less.
+Check them out below.

 The number on the module was xm37-1612 and it is a rather common GPS module, even used in drones.